 NDAC Members are advocates of all abilities and levels of advocacy experience.
 Anyone can become an NDAC Member by filling out the application and agreeing to the terms of membership.
 NDAC Group Members are local, statewide or national groups that are Down syndrome-specific, cross-disability, other disability-specific, or other allies who are interested in working together with NDAC on outreach, messaging, and sharing information.

 What is the application process?

-Please submit an application by clicking HERE.
+Please submit an individual NDAC member application or a group member application.
 You will be notified by a member of our Policy and Advocacy Team regarding your application after submission.